Click Artists' names below for links to individual artists' websites or more info about their work.

 Howard Paine draws, photographs, and makes prints that document the transformative process of life into death and the changes that come with decay.

-Jadon Ulrich produces digital paintings, sound, video, and installation that unpacks how human interactions and relationships are increasingly mediated through emerging technologies.
+Jadon Ulrich produces digital paintings, sound, video, and installation that unpack how human interactions and relationships are increasingly mediated through emerging technologies.

 Joey Lynch's practice consists largely of screen printed work and designing staging and merchandise for musicians.
 He is also a co-founder of Lincoln, Nebraska's Tugboat Gallery.